sandialabs/seacas/README.md

 There is also a Visual Studio build performed at each commit to the SEACAS git repository.
 See the file `.appveyor.yml` for more details.

+### Windows Powershell
+A script provided by a user shows how they build on Windows using Powershell.
+See [WIKI: Windows Powershell Script](https://github.com/sandialabs/seacas/wiki/Windows-Powershell-Script).

 ## License

 SEACAS is licensed under the Modified BSD License.
 See the [LICENSE](LICENSE) file for details.